 You’ve been buying from eStores for years.
 You love buying online.
-It’s one of the reasons you want to open your own eCommerce business.
+It’s one of the reasons you want to open your own Ecommerce business.

-But you have a ton of questions on how eCommerce actually works.
+But you have a ton of questions on how Ecommerce actually works.

-Do you have to know coding?
+Do you have to know how to code?

 Do you have to build your own website?

 How much does it cost?

 We’ll cover Ecommerce basics so you’ll be able to make the best choice for your new business.